Parents Denied Access To Kids Continue To Seek Solutions

 To prevent such things, a parent can create a Ne Exeat Bond with the other parent before the trip begins.
 A Ne Exeat Bond assures that the travelling parent follows the custody agreement abroad with children.
 The bond allows a parent to take legal action against the vacationing parent if necessary.

-The attorney will provide more details regarding Ne Exeat Bonds.
-They would consider it an appropriate option for you to look into before going abroad.
+The family lawyer will provide more details regarding Ne Exeat Bonds.
+They would consider it an appropriate option to look into before going abroad.

 Parents Denied Access To Kids

-When these child custody battles come up, the first thing anyone should do is take a minute to consider their options.
-Don’t kidnap your kid and put them on a flight to your city.
+When these child custody battles come up, anyone should first take a minute to consider their options.
+Don’t kidnap your kids and put them on a flight to your city.

-It’s easy to get frustrated and take quick action, but at some point, the situation will be dealt with according to the law, and by breaking the law you are making things harder for yourself at a later date.
-Avoid any acts of violence or anything that could be seen as aggressive at all costs.
+It’s easy to get frustrated and take quick action, but at some point, the situation will be dealt with according to the law, and by breaking the law, you are making things harder for yourself later.
+Avoid acts of violence or anything that could be seen as aggressive at all costs.

 Besides finding a lawyer, another option parents have in a custody battle is to reach out to a therapist.
-While lawyers can help with the legal aspects of divorces, talking with a therapist or counselor can make the process go a little smoother.
+While lawyers can help with the legal aspects of divorces, talking with a therapist or counsellor can make the process smoother.

-Talking to a family therapist or professional who specializes in these cases can be very helpful in facilitating the separation process for the couple.
+Talking to a family therapist or professional specializing in these cases can be very helpful in facilitating the separation process for the couple.
 If both parents are open to seeing and talking with a specialist about their situation, it could make it easier for them to negotiate and reach an agreement.
-Having discussions with a counselor about the effects of a divorce on the children can also be very effective in having the parents reach an agreement in a healthy way, rather than having a messy custody battle.
+Discussing with a counsellor the effects of a divorce on the children can also be efficient in having the parents reach an agreement healthily rather than having a messy custody battle.

 Agreement outside of court

-Unfortunately, sometimes parents cannot come to an agreement outside of court and decide that they need to go to court.
-When this happens the judge will have to decide what they believe is best for the child after hearing both sides of the case.
+Unfortunately, sometimes, parents cannot agree outside of court and decide that they need to go to court.
+After hearing both sides of the case, the judge will have to determine what they believe is best for the child.

-Joint custody is another ruling that is possible if the judge sees that both parents are equally respectful, responsible, and show that they are both willing to be flexible and work together for their kids.
-If a parent is granted custody of their kid, usually the other parent is still allowed to see and be with their kid every now and then through “visitation”.
+Joint custody is another possible ruling if the judge sees that both parents are equally respectful and responsible and shows that they are both willing to be flexible and work together for their kids.
+If a parent is granted custody of their kid, the other parent is usually allowed to see and be with their kid now and then through “visitation.”

-Each case is also different when it comes to the amount of time each parent gets with their child.
-In joint custody cases, the judge may rule that one parent gets more custody time than the other, and can decide the schedule of the child’s custody.
+Each case is also different regarding how much time each parent spends with their child.
+In joint custody cases, the judge may rule that one parent gets more custody time than the other and can decide the schedule of the child’s custody.

 Below is an Australian lawyer who can provide general advice for dealing with a legal issue.
-For more information on child custody laws, contact a lawyer that specializes in divorce, and make sure to speak to an attorney in your city, as your laws might be different.
+For more information on child custody laws, contact a lawyer specializing in divorce, and make sure to speak to a family lawyer in your city, as your laws might differ.

 When you are denied access to your kids, speak to a lawyer.